gradha/gradha.github.io/pelican/content/nimrod/users_prefer_static_linking.md

 a general problem of portability.
 We also need to consider different levels of portability, for instance:

 * The user installed some software, and it works fine.
-The operative systems has the feature of multiple users and only the user who installed the software can run the program despite it being accessible to other users.
+The operating systems has the feature of multiple users and only the user who installed the software can run the program despite it being accessible to other users.
 Maybe the problem is the installation